-Diabetes now affects more than 30 million adults in the United States.
+Diabetes now affects more than adults in the United States.

 The disease increases the risk of cardiovascular disease, nerve damage, and kidney damage for those who have it.

 But what if a medically supervised crash diet could help put this chronic condition in remission?

 Experts in the United Kingdom are looking into whether a strict diet program — a kind of crash diet — can put this normally chronic condition into remission.

 To study this treatment, researchers from Newcastle University and the University of Glasgow studied 306 people between the ages of 20 to 65.

 The participants had been diagnosed with type 2 diabetes within the past six years, were overweight, and hadn’t started to use insulin.